A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-\method{Remarks} There are several remaining SFDA methods that have not been covered in the previous discussions.
-PCT \cite{tanwisuth2021prototype} considers the weights in the classifier layer as source prototypes and develops an optimal transport-based feature alignment strategy between target features and source prototypes, while FTA-FDA \cite{peng2022multi} readily reduces the distance between the estimated target prototypes and source prototypes.
-Besides, target prototypes could also be considered representative labeled data, and such a prototypical augmentation helps correct the classifier with pseudo-labeling \cite{xiong2022source,zhou2022domain}.
-SFISA \cite{zhang2022source} employs implicit feature-level augmentation, and LA-VAE \cite{yang2021model,yeh2021sofa} exploits variational auto-encoder to achieve latent feature alignment.
-In addition, the meta-learning mechanism is adopted in a few studies \cite{wang2021self,bohdal2022feed,li2022meta} for the SFDA problem.
-A recent work \cite{naik2023machine} even generates common sense rules and adapts models to the target domain to reduce rule violations.
+\method{Remarks} In addition, some remaining TTDA methods have not been covered in the previous discussions.
+PCT \citep{tanwisuth2021prototype} \tim{and POUF \citep{tanwisuth2023pouf} treat} the weights in the classifier layer as source prototypes, and develop an optimal transport-based feature alignment strategy between target features and source prototypes.
+Besides, target prototypes could also be considered representative labeled data, and such a prototypical augmentation helps correct the classifier with pseudo-labeling \citep{xiong2022source}.
+LA-VAE \citep{yang2021model} exploits the variational auto-encoder to achieve latent feature alignment.
+In addition, the meta-learning mechanism is adopted in a few studies \citep{wang2021self,bohdal2022feed} for the TTDA problem.
+A recent work \citep{naik2023machine} even generates common sense rules and adapts models to the target domain to reduce rule violations.